idivyanshdubey/IPL-/README.md

 # IPL- 🏏

-Welcome to IPL-!
-This project is your gateway to exploring, analyzing, and visualizing Indian Premier League (IPL) cricket data.
-Whether you’re a cricket fan, data analyst, researcher, or developer, IPL- provides interactive tools and resources to make IPL statistics meaningful and fun.
+Welcome to **IPL-**, an interactive platform for exploring, analyzing, and visualizing Indian Premier League (IPL) cricket data.
+This project is designed as a modern, modular web application:

+- **Frontend:** Angular
+- **Backend:** Spring Boot (Java)
+- **Database:** MySQL

 ---

 ## ✨ Key Features

-- **Interactive Data Analysis:** Dive into IPL matches, teams, players, and seasons with intuitive queries.
+- **Interactive Data Exploration:** Browse IPL matches, teams, players, and seasons with ease.
-- **Rich Visualizations:** Instantly generate graphs for runs, wickets, player stats, win/loss ratios, and more.
+- **Powerful Visualizations:** Analyze runs, wickets, player stats, win/loss ratios, and more through dynamic charts and graphs.
-- **Extensible & Modular:** Easily add new datasets or extend analysis capabilities.
+- **Extensible & Modular Design:** Effortlessly add new datasets or extend analytical capabilities as your needs grow.
-- **Custom Scripts & Notebooks:** Ready-to-use scripts for deep dives and custom analyses.

 ---